Liberal Arts and Science Academy: Science Olympiad

 Science Olympiad is also offered at LASA as a club.
-LASA placed in the top 3 in Texas every year from 2005 to 2021, including a streak of first-place finishes from 2007 to 2012.
+LASA placed in the top 3 in Texas every year from 2005 to 2021 and in 2023, including a streak of first-place finishes from 2007 to 2012.
 In 2015, the Science Olympiad team placed 3rd in Nationals.

+K5LBJ Amateur Radio Club

+On the air since April 2004, LASA offers an Amateur Radio Club that participates in all different aspects of the Amateur Radio Service.
+Club members have facilitated contacts with the International Space Station, made satellite contacts, received two rare Good Operator Report cards from official ARRL observers, experimented with every manner of communications modes, and built a wide assortment of antennas, radio interfaces, transmitters, receivers, and transceivers.
+The club placed first in the High School division of the American Radio Relay League School Club Round-Up in 2006, 2010, 2014, 2017, and 2019.

 Curriculum

 To graduate with LASA's magnet endorsement, students must complete a minimum of 15 magnet classes, including a minimum three years of one Language Other Than English (LOTE), four years of English, three years of social studies, four years of math (or until they complete multivariable calculus), and four years of science.
 LASA offers Advanced Placement (AP) courses covering 30 Advanced Placement tests.
 Some AP courses, such as AP World History, AP English, and AP Physics, are mandatory for students at LASA.
 Students may begin taking AP classes in 9th grade.

-Additionally, LASA offers specialized electives in various areas, such as How To Be An Adult, Amateur Radio (students may apply for an amateur radio license while taking the course), and a Modern Physics course.
-As of 2019, LASA has 20 elective science classes, which encompass astronomy, forensic science, and modern physics.
+Additionally, LASA high school offers specialized electives such as How To Be An Adult, Astronomy, Medical Microbiology, Amateur Radio, and Modern Physics.
+As of 2019, LASA has 20 elective science classes, including astronomy, forensic science, and modern physics.
 Electives for humanities include creative writing, women's literature, amateur radio, and constitutional law.